6 Steps to an Eco Friendly Cup of Coffee

-6. Compost your coffee
+6. Compost Your Coffee

-If you have even a hint of green in your yard, or would like to, coffee grounds are a blessing.
+If you have even a hint of green in your yard or would like to, coffee grounds are a blessing.
 Throw them in your composter, or if you’re lazy like me right into your flower bed, and watch your plants blossom.
-The coffee adds helpful nitrogen to the soil, acts as a barrier to slugs and snails (who can eat up little plants), and attracts worms, delivering more nutrients to your plants.
+The coffee adds helpful nitrogen to the soil, acts as a barrier to slugs and snails (who can eat up little plants), and attracts worms, delivering more nutrients to your garden.